newrelic/helm-charts/charts/nr-k8s-otel-collector/README.md

 ```
 ### Adding custom pipelines
 The `Values.yaml` accepts configurations for additional receivers, processors, exporters, connectors and pipelines.
 Configuration added here will be
-propogated to the respective configmap.
+propagated to the respective configmap.

 ### Utilizing New Relic maintained pipelines
 The pipelines maintained by New Relic accept metrics through the `routing/nr_pipelines` connector.
 Additional pipelines added in `Values.yaml` can be configured